 About Ludus Magnus

-The Ludus Magnus was ancient Rome’s largest and most prestigious gladiator training school, located right alongside the famous Roman Colosseum.
+The Ludus Magnus was ancient Rome’s largest and most prestigious gladiator training school, built by the Emperor Domitian in the 1st century AD.

-Still visible today are the foundations of the spectator stands, gladiator barracks and one side of the arena itself.
-Visitors can view the cells gladiators would have been held in and the water fountains they would have drunk from before and after they trained, one of these four has been restored in the northwest corner.
+Still visible today are the foundations of the spectator stands, gladiator barracks and one side of the arena itself, attributed to the building period under Trajan.
+Visitors can view the cells gladiators would have been held in and the water fountains they would have drunk from before and after they trained: only 1 has been restored in the northwest corner.

-Visitors can peer down into the ruins from the pavement of Via San Giovanni where informative signs will describe what they are viewing, or they can enjoy a drink at one of the many cafes that line the other side of the complex, giving fantastic views onto the remains of the school.
+Peer down into the ruins from the pavement of Via San Giovanni where informative signs will describe the view.
+Alternately, enjoy a drink at one of the many cafes lining the other side of the complex, giving fantastic views onto the remains of the school.

-It is not possible to enter the complex, but it is possible to walk around all four sides and due to its sunken nature, meaning the entirety of the restored ruins is visible from any point.
-With the Colosseum rising behind, this is the perfect point to learn about the history of gladiator combat and the intense physical training they undertook; understandably it is a popular stop on many of the walking tours of Rome and given its proximity to the Colosseum it is not to be missed.
+While you cannot enter the complex, it is possible to walk around all 4 sides and due to its sunken nature, the entirety of the restored ruins is visible from any point.
+With the Colosseum rising behind the Ludus Magnus, this is the perfect spot to learn about the history of gladiatorial combat and the intense physical training they undertook.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.